 Espoma Rose-Tone Fertilizer for Sale Online

 The safe way to prize-winning blooms.
-Rose-Tone Plant Food is a superior rose food that's specially created to provide the required nutrients for growing prize-winning roses and flower blooms.
+Rose-Tone Plant Food is an excellent rose food created to provide the required nutrients for growing prize-winning roses and flower blooms.

-This product is an all-natural rose fertilizer with a special blend that contains 100% natural and organic ingredients to give a balanced and complete food to your roses.
-It is enhanced with Bio-tone beneficial microbes that boosts the growth of roses and flowers.
+This product is an all-natural rose fertilizer with a unique blend of 100% natural and organic ingredients to provide balanced and complete food to your roses.
+It is enhanced with Bio-tone beneficial microbes that boost the growth of roses and flowers.

 All natural plant food with Bio-tone microbes Preferred by professional rosarians.